jcodic/chiamon/README.md

 --------------------------
 mvn clean compile assembly:single

-or user compiled version from target folder
+or use compiled version from target folder

 ------------------------------------
 Example of working chiamon client UI